 All students, wherever they happen to be, are expected to observe the liquor laws of the local jurisdiction.
-(See § 1-201 below.)
+(See § 1-201.)
 Under the liquor laws of the State of Illinois and the cities of Champaign and Urbana, and this rule:

 Possession or consumption of alcoholic beverages by students under twenty-one years of age is prohibited.

 No student may give or otherwise furnish alcoholic beverages to any person under twenty-one years of age.
-Additionally, no student may authorize or permit a residence which he or she occupies to be used for possession or consumption of alcohol by any person under twenty-one years of age.
+Additionally, no student may authorize or permit a residence which the student occupies to be used for possession or consumption of alcohol by any person under twenty-one years of age.

 In determining appropriate sanctions for violations of subsection (a) above, communal alcohol (for example, in kegs or not in its original container, or the distribution of cups with open access to alcohol), drinking games (or other activities that promote unsafe or inappropriate drinking), and open parties may be considered aggravating factors.

 The fact that a student may have been drinking shall not be accepted as an excuse for disruptive behavior.
 In such instances, appropriate sanctions will be applied and referral for personal assistance may be indicated.
 (See § 2-102 and § 3-603 concerning Mandatory Assessment and Parental Involvement, respectively.)